 D1: a) Using Creative Writing to Explore Motherhood in the 21st Century – Kate North

 This paper will focus on an interdisciplinary research project that sought to explore and express contemporary experiences of motherhood through creative practice.
 The Creative Motherhood project drew on the expertise of a creative writer, an oral historian and a public health and policy expert in order to find sustainable ways to record the 21st century experience of motherhood while improving support networks for new mothers.

 Can creative writing usefully inform research design for understanding health experiences?
 Sarah Penny ran a workshop in tandem with the Nuffield Department of Primary Care Health Sciences at Oxford University, exploring how using arts therapies can help women to overcome their reluctance to talk about the health impact of living with FGM.
-Sarah will be looking at the therapies used, within a wider discussion of why creative writing has a vital role to play in improving health outcomes for marginalized communities in the UK.
+She will be looking at the therapies used, within a wider discussion of why creative writing has a vital role to play in improving health outcomes for marginalized communities in the UK. ?

 c) Crossing Sectors: Taking Creative Writing to Student Nurses – Romi Jones

 This workshop will describe a pilot project in which Romi Jones facilitated a programme of creative writing workshops with students from Northumbria University undergraduate nursing courses.
 The project included an opportunity to reflect on the challenging task of nursing older people with dementia.
 Each participant reported that learning creative writing techniques had reframed their belief that they were ‘not creative types’.
 The student nurses reported that the creative writing activities felt more ‘real’ than the reflective practice models used in their academic studies.
 A summary article was published in an international academic nursing journal.